 The Captain Lord Mansion is located at 6 Pleasant Street in Kennebunkport, Maine.

 An American castle is always an interesting sight, but it grows even more noteworthy if it has a ghost.
-Such is the case of Beckett's Castle in Cape Elizabeth.
-True Hauntings of America reports that the castle's builder and original owner, a publisher and poet named Sylvester Beckett, built the castle in 1815, and he haunts it to this day.
+Such is the case of Beckett's Castle, a private home in Cape Elizabeth.
+True Hauntings of America reports the castle's builder and original owner, a publisher and poet named Sylvester Beckett, built the castle in 1815, and he haunts it to this day.

 He appears as a blue ball of light to visitors.
 Guests also report cold drafts, doors that open by themselves, and having their covers yanked off in the middle of the night, indicating that Mr. Beckett must be something of a prankster.